Appeals to the Tax Court of Canada in GST/HST Matters

-Whether your appeal is allowed or dismissed, you do not have to pay any costs to the Minister, unless your actions unduly delay the prompt and efficient adjudication of the appeal.
+Whether your appeal is allowed or dismissed, you do not have to pay any costs to the Minister, unless the Court finds that an undue delay prevented the prompt and effective resolution of the appeal.

 If you do not elect to have the appeal heard under the informal procedure, the Tax Court of Canada will process it under the general procedure, regardless of the amount in dispute.

 You can represent yourself or be represented by counsel.
-Corporations must be represented by counsel, unless the court allows an officer of the corporation to represent the corporation.
+Corporations must be represented by counsel, unless the court authorizes otherwise under conditions it determines.

 For more information about notices of appeal, consult the Tax Court of Canada website.